hapax/hapax.github.io/assets/qgrav.md

 \mathbf{G} = \frac{8\pi G}{c^4}\mathbf{T}.
 $$

-Physicists have a hack for enforcing dependence only on the shape of things.
+Physicists have a hack for enforcing this dependence only on the shape of things.
 Clearly, the label of the point $P$ will depend on my labelling system.